 Calculating the Credit

-Keep records of your calculation, showing the name of each dependent, school(s) attended, and an itemized list of qualifying expenses.
+Keep records of your calculation, showing the name of each dependent, school(s) attended or qualifications for private instruction, and an itemized list of qualifying expenses.

 Enter the total allowable credit on line 44.